This guideline is regenerated for the article publication starting from July 2020.

 An abstract is often presented separately from the article, so it must be able to stand-alone.
 For this reason, References should be avoided.
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 In the end of this section, please also briefly state the structure of paper, starting from Title up to References.

-Following the abstract, there should be 5-7 keywords, alphabetically sorted; capitalized first word, sentence case, and separated by semicolon.
+Following the abstract, there should be 5 keywords maximum, alphabetically sorted; capitalized first word, sentence case, and separated by semicolon.

 Provide an adequate background, context of the problems based on the literature review.
 State the objectives of the work and emphasize the originality (state of the art).